The rise of impaired driving

 Impaired driving awareness campaigns are key to address public perceptions and help keep our roads safer.
 That’s why programs like arrive alive DRIVE SOBER® work tirelessly to educate the population and help implement programs to eradicate impaired driving.

 The human and financial cost

-Impaired related accidents can cause considerable property damage.
-Further it can cause irreparable harm to both people and their families.
-But if you drive while impaired, the impacts don’t stop there.
+Impaired-related collisions can cause considerable property damage.
+Further, they can cause irreparable harm to both people and their families.

-- On top of having your licence suspended for a year, there’s a minimum fine of $1,000.
+- On top of having your licence suspended, you will have to pay a minimum fine of $1,000.

 - Add to that the legal fees, extra insurance impacts and in some cases the cost of installing an alcohol interlock device.

 - An impaired driving conviction means you’ll likely pay more for car insurance.